Briggs & Stratton Storm Responder - 6250/8500W Portable Generator

 Power & Run Time

-Briggs & Stratton Storm Responder is equipped with a 420 cc Briggs & Stratton OHV 4-stroke engine, running on gasoline and providing 120/240V, boasting a running wattage of 6,250W alongside a starting wattage of 8,500W.
+Running on gasoline, the Briggs & Stratton Storm Responder utilizes a 420 cc Briggs & Stratton OHV 4-stroke engine to deliver 120/240V, offering a running wattage of 6,250W and a starting wattage of 8,500W.

 Outlets